openstack/manila/doc/source/devref/zfs_on_linux_driver.rst

 * 'Promote share replica' operation will switch roles of current 'secondary' replica and 'active'.
 It does not make more than one active replica available.
-* 'Manage share' operation is not yet implemented.
 * 'SaMBa' based sharing is not yet implemented.
 * 'Thick provisioning' is not yet implemented.